FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_instance_v3.html.markdown

   (Optional)
   Specifies the parameter group ID.
 Changing this parameter will create a new resource.

+* `tags` - (Optional) A mapping of tags to assign to the RDS instance.
+  Each tag is represented by one key-value pair.

 The `db` block supports:

 * `password` -